 Was the Tower of Babel Real?

 The Bible presents the Tower of Babel fiasco as a real historical event.
 For those who believe in the Bible as an accurate historical document, that is enough to prove that it really happened.
 Others, however, view the scriptures more critically.
-For example, Frederick (2012) suggests that the Tower of Babel is a mythological story.
-He thinks the biblical writer invented it to help explain the origins of the Hebrew people.
+For example, Frederick suggests that the Tower of Babel is a mythological story.1 He thinks the biblical writer invented it to help explain the origins of the Hebrew people.

 Did Moses Write Genesis?

 Moses is the traditional author of Genesis.
 Both the Old Testament (eg. 2 Chronicles 34:14) and the New Testament (eg. Mark 12:26) cite Moses as the author of the Book of the Law, which likely refers to the first five books of the Bible.
-He lived hundreds, and possibly over 1,000, years after the Tower of Babel event.
+He lived hundreds, and possibly over a 1,000, years after the Tower of Babel event.
 If Moses recorded a true account of a real event, either the story passed down from generation to generation until it reached Moses or God inspired Moses to write it without receiving any human knowledge of the event.

 Did Someone Else Write Genesis?

 Another school of thought places the authorship of Genesis much later, during or after the Babylonian exile in the sixth century BC.
 This is a popular theory among biblical scholars, but it ignores some key biblical and archaeological data.
 This theory widens the gap between the Tower of Babel and the writing of the book of Genesis.
 Thus, if the author recorded a true event, it had first passed down through many, many generations.
 This lessens the probability of it containing an accurate record of events.
-However, if the events recorded in Genesis prove to be archaeological accurate, as I hope to prove below, this late-date authorship theory becomes even less plausible.
+However, if the events recorded in Genesis prove to be archaeologically accurate, as I hope to prove below, this late-date authorship theory becomes even less plausible.

 Making Sense of It All